ettoreciarcia/Telegram/README.md

 # Telegram
-It pushs your public IP on Telegram's char
+It pushs your public IP on Telegram's chat